Welcome to our mini-series on getting started with programming in Swift!

 Where to Go From Here?

-In this tutorial, you’ve only dealt with only numbers, both integers and decimals.
+In this tutorial, you’ve only dealt with numbers — both integers and decimals.
 Of course, there’s more to the world of code than that!
-In the next part, you’re going to learn about more types such as strings, which allow you to store text.
+In the next part of the series, you’re going to learn about more types such as strings, which allow you to store text.

 The next part in this tutorial series deals with types and operations; continue on to Part 2: Types and Operations to carry on with your Swift adventures!

-This tutorial was taken from Chapters 1 and 2 of Swift Apprentice, Second Edition available from the raywenderlich.com store.
+This tutorial was taken from Chapters 1 and 2 of Swift Apprentice, Fourth Edition, available from the raywenderlich.com store.